 “An attempt to catalogue how and why we look, what we look at and how our social and cultural surroundings shape what we see … the result is, by turns, learned, often surprising … Fascinating”

 glasgow Sunday Herald, Arts Books Of The Year

 Mark Cousins is a Northern Irish author and filmmaker.
-His books include Watching.
+His books include Widescreen: Watching.
 Real.
 People.
 Elsewhere and The Story of Film.
-His films - such as I am Belfast, The First Movie, Atomic and The Story of Film: An Odyssey - have won a Peabody Award, the Prix Italia and the Stanley Kubrick Award, and have been shown in MoMA in New York, at the Cannes film festival, and around the world.
+His films – including I am Belfast, The First Movie, Atomic and The Story of Film: An Odyssey – have won a Peabody Award, the Prix Italia and the Stanley Kubrick Award, and have been shown in MoMA in New York, at the Cannes Film Festival and around the world.
 He is Honorary Professor of Film at the University of Glasgow.
 He lives in Edinburgh.